Example 1

 As an experimental feature for the text translation to other languages has been added, which will output the recognized text in English, German, Portuguese, Spanish or French.
 Note that translations take more time to run and will run only for short audios.
 The quality of these translations may vary.

 The maximal size for upload is 500 MB.
 The preferred file format for audio files is ‚wav‘ with a sampling frequency of 16,000 Hz.
-Other formats are also supported (mp3, m4a, mp4 etc).
-Note that depending on the file type and file size, the recognition process may take longer.

-Note that for the new BAS TextGrid option, the audio and text are sent to the BAS services.
+For the new BAS TextGrid option, the audio and text are sent to the BAS services.
 Please review their privacy statement for more information.

 API Access